holium/realm/app/README.md

 PORT=1212 PLAYGROUND_PORT=3010 yarn start
 ```

-Login with `~zod` with this instance as port `3010` defaults to `.env.zod` in the playground ui.
+Make sure to logout of any current session once the window opens.
+Login with the accounts after both instances and the playground app ui is running for each.
+I would not try to log in on the same account for now.
+This is not supported currently.
+Sign into separate accounts.

 #### Start bus

 ```bash
 PORT=1213 PLAYGROUND_PORT=3011 yarn start
 ```

-Login with `~bus` with this instance as port `3011` defaults to `.env.bus` in the playground ui.

-I would not try to log in on the same account for now.
-This is not supported currently.
-Sign into separate accounts.

 #### Start playground dev servers